-Taste of the Wild gets the Advisor’s second-tier rating of 4 stars.
+Taste of the Wild canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Taste of the Wild wet product line includes five canned dog foods, each claimed to meet AAFCO nutrient profiles for growth and maintenance.
+The Taste of the Wild product line includes five grain-free canned dog foods, each claimed to meet AAFCO nutrient profiles for growth and maintenance.

 The following is a list of recipes available at the time of this review.